onap/policy-parent/docs/apex/APEX-MyFirstPolicyExample.rst

             .. container:: paragraph

-               The exported policy model is then available in the directory you selected, as **MyFirstPolicyModel_0.0.1.json**.
-               The exported policy can now be loaded into the APEX Policy Engine, or can be re-loaded and edited by the APEX Policy Editor.
+               Congratulations, you have now completed the second step towards your first APEX policy.The policy can now be loaded into the APEX Policy Engine.

 Test The Policy
 ---------------